 The Attorney General’s office would not comment specifically on Detroit 300’s role in crime fighting in the city.
 But MSP Lieutenant Liz Rich, who’s involved in the Grand Rapids case drawing vigilante activity, let out a “wow” when told of the search that had gone on in Detroit.

-Bettison said the department does not want Detroit 300 to make citizen’s arrests, and was unaware that the group does.
+Bettison said the department does not want the crime-fighting groups to attempt citizen’s arrests, and was unaware that was a possibility.

 The presence of a weapon is also more likely to produce a negative outcome, according to studies on so-called “right-to-carry” laws.
 Craig has ignored this data, and in 2014 famously said that arming more “good Americans” would make cities like Detroit safer.

-Detroit 300 leadership has said it takes steps to ensure it’s operating within the law by training members on rules surrounding citizen’s arrests and carrying a weapon.
+Detroit 300 leadership has said it takes steps to ensure it operates lawfully by training members on rules surrounding citizen’s arrests and carrying a weapon.
 But in a 2014 interview with the Guardian, Blue appeared confused on other aspects of the law.
 For example, he said he thought members of the organization could legally break down the door of a home to apprehend someone suspected of committing a felony.

 “Law enforcement has to go to a judge and get a warrant, but by that time there’s the possibility the person you want will have slipped away,” Blue told the Guardian.
 “We don’t need to go to a magistrate to get a warrant.
 If we apprehend someone, we turn them over to a deputy’s sheriff or a magistrate ourselves.”